Overview of the Examples

 Use of Supplemental Oxygen

-- Not using oxygen at required altitudes can lead to hypoxia and impaired decision-making; use oxygen as needed based on altitude and flight duration.
+- Failure to use oxygen at required altitudes may lead to hypoxia and impaired decision-making; use oxygen as needed based on altitude and flight duration.

 Management of Compressed Gas Containers

-- Improper storage or handling of oxygen cylinders can cause oxygen leaks, risk of fire, or explosion; follow proper storage and handling procedures.
+- Improper storage or handling of oxygen cylinders can cause oxygen leaks, fire risks, or explosions; follow proper storage and handling procedures.

 - Equipment leaks reduce the oxygen supply during flight; regularly inspect for leaks.